splorp/npds-tracker-server/readme.md

     java npdstracker

-or, for Java 1.2.x:
+For Java 1.1 and 1.2 installations, start the server using this additional parameter:

     java -Dsun.net.inetaddr.ttl=0 npdstracker

-* Test connecting to the server.
-Fire up a web browser and point it to
+* Test the connection to the server by launching your web browser using the following URL:

     http://<ip_address/hostname>:3680/

-* Configure and NPDS server to point to the tracker and make sure it can register.
+* Configure an NPDS client to point at the tracker server, making sure it can register properly.

 ## Advanced Configuration